fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 and versions [here
 on GitHub](https://github.com/fleetdm/fleet/issues/5684#issuecomment-1123906753).

-Fleet Desktop is currently in beta.
-Check out the remaining work to bring Fleet Desktop out of beta [here on GitHub](https://github.com/fleetdm/fleet/issues/5684).

 ### Adding multiple hosts

 If you're managing an enterprise environment with multiple hosts, you likely have an enterprise deployment tool like [Munki](https://www.munki.org/munki/), [Jamf Pro](https://www.jamf.com/products/jamf-pro/), [Chef](https://www.chef.io/), [Ansible](https://www.ansible.com/), or [Puppet](https://puppet.com/) to deliver software to your hosts.